x-t/x220-catalina-efi/README.md

 ## Regular issues not fixed by upgrading to Catalina

-* Graphical glitches
+* Graphical glitches.
-* Microphone volume is ignored and is stuck on 100%, ear raping everyone that has to listen to it
+* Microphone volume is ignored and is stuck on 100%, ear raping everyone that has to listen to it.

 ## Installation changes from Mojave